Suryanshu-Nabheet/Ai_Bot/CONTRIBUTING.md

 ## Acknowledgments

-Contributions from the open-source community make AI Dev Platform possible.
+Contributions from the open-source community make Ai Bot  possible.
 See [CREDITS.md](CREDITS.md) for a full list.

 Happy contributing! 🚀